tdorssers/TeslaPy/README.md

 # TeslaPy

-A Python implementation based on [unofficial documentation](https://tesla-api.timdorr.com/) of the client side interface to the Tesla Motors Owner API, which provides functionality to monitor and control Tesla vehicles remotely.
+A Python implementation based on [unofficial documentation](https://tesla-api.timdorr.com/) of the client side interface to the Tesla Motors Owner API, which provides functionality to monitor and control Tesla products remotely.

 ## Overview

 This module depends on Python [requests](https://pypi.org/project/requests/), [requests_oauthlib](https://pypi.org/project/requests-oauthlib/) and [websocket-client](https://pypi.org/project/websocket-client/).
 The `Tesla` class extends `requests.Session` and therefore inherits methods like `get()` and `post()` that can be used to perform API calls.
-All calls to the Owner API are intercepted to add the JSON Web Token (JWT) bearer, which is acquired after authentication:
+All calls to the Owner API are intercepted by the `request()` method to add the JSON Web Token (JWT) bearer, which is acquired after authentication.
+Module characteristics:

 * It implements Tesla's new [OAuth 2](https://oauth.net/2/) Single Sign-On service.
 * And supports Multi-Factor Authentication (MFA) Time-based One-Time Passwords (TOTP).